-In this paper we construct the first (to the best of our knowledge) known example of the estimator of the mean that is provably \textbf{(a)} robust to the heavy tails of the data-generating distribution $P$; \textbf{(b)} admits optimal error bounds with respect to the outlier contamination proportion $\eps = \frac{\m O}{N}$; \textbf{(c)} is asymptotically efficient and \textbf{(d)} is almost tuning-free, meaning that it does not require information about any parameters of the distribution besides the upper bound for the contamination proportion $\eps$.
+In this paper we construct the first, to the best of our knowledge, example of an estimator of the mean that is provably \textbf{(a)} robust to the heavy tails of the data-generating distribution $P$; \textbf{(b)} admits optimal error bounds with respect to the outlier contamination proportion $\eps = \frac{O}{N}$; \textbf{(c)} is asymptotically efficient and \textbf{(d)} is almost tuning-free, meaning that it does not require information about any parameters of the distribution besides the upper bound for the contamination proportion $\eps$.
 We also show how to make our procedure fully adaptive.
-Our construction is novel and is inspired by the properties of the self-normalized sums.
-We will further discuss properties \textbf{(a)} - \textbf{(d)} and compare our estimator to existing robust estimation techniques in section \ref{sec:comparison}.
+Our construction is novel and is inspired by the properties of self-normalized sums.

-The rest of the paper is organized as follows: section \ref{sec:construction} introduces the estimator and explains the main ideas behind its construction; the key results are presented in section \ref{sec:main}; a fully adaptive procedure is outlined in section \ref{sec:adaptation} while supporting numerical simulations are included in section \ref{sec:simul}.
-The proofs of all results are given in the appendices.
+The rest of the paper is organized as follows: section \ref{sec:construction} introduces the estimator and explains the main ideas behind its construction; the key results are presented in section \ref{sec:main}, while comparison of our estimator with existing robust estimation techniques in the context of properties \textbf{(a)} - \textbf{(d)} is presented in section \ref{sec:comparison}.
+Finally, a fully adaptive procedure is outlined in section \ref{sec:adaptation} while the supporting numerical simulations are included in section \ref{sec:simul}.
+The proofs of the main results are contained in section \ref{sec:proofs}.
 All notation and auxiliary results will be introduced on demand.